- Publication date

 We only collect information that we need in order to effectively administer the government’s Renewable Electricity schemes in line with the requirements under legislation and licence conditions, as detailed above.
 Any data you provide will not be transferred outside the European Community.
 We will only disclose your personal information in the following circumstances:

-- where the disclosure is required by law, statutory direction, court orders, or is necessary for the purposes of the administration of the RO, FIT, REGO, CCL, NFFO or OLR schemes
+- where the disclosure is required by law, statutory direction, court orders, or is necessary for the purposes of the administration of the RO, FIT, REGO, the SEG, CCL, NFFO or OLR schemes

 - where you give us explicit permission to disclose it

 - for the processing and sharing of relevant information during audits

 We will only share your information with the following organisations or official bodies:

 - licensed electricity suppliers (including FIT and SEG Licensees)

 - Action Fraud in England or Wales or the police in Scotland when we have found instances of suspected fraud